-If the juvenile offender is subject to a standard range disposition of local sanctions or 15 to 36 weeks of confinement and has not committed a category A- or B+ offense, the court, under a finding that the offender is chemically dependent and amenable to treatment, may suspend an Option A disposition by imposing a disposition outside of the standard range and placing the offender on community supervision for a year.
-As a condition of the suspension, the court:
+If the juvenile offender is subject to a standard range disposition of local sanctions or 15 to 36 weeks of confinement and has not committed a category A- or B+ offense, the court, under a finding that the offender is chemically dependent and amenable to treatment, may suspend an Option A disposition and impose a disposition outside of the standard range.
+See RCW 13.40.160(5).
+The court may place the offender on community supervision for one (1) year and, as a condition of the suspended Option A disposition, the court:

-- Must require the offender to undergo available inpatient/outpatient drug or alcohol treatment; and - May require up to 30 days' confinement, 150 hours of community service, and/or payment of legal financial obligations and restitution
+- Must require the offender to undergo available inpatient/outpatient drug or alcohol treatment; and - May require up to 30 days confinement, 150 hours of community service, and/or payment of legal financial obligations and restitution.

 The combination of inpatient treatment and confinement may not exceed 90 days.
 The treatment provider must submit monthly progress reports and the court may schedule treatment review hearings.
 The suspension may be revoked and the disposition executed (with credit for confinement time served on the same offense) for violating conditions or failing to make satisfactory progress in treatment.
+Consult RCW 13.40.165 for all provisions related to the Chemical Dependency Disposition Alternative.